xuxuxu-ni/deepblueprints/README.md

       }
     };
     ```
- * after sails start, there will auto generate deep-blueprints' route with the prefix in the path: /deep
+ * after sails start, there will auto generate deep-blueprints' routes with the prefix in the path: /deep

 ## Example

 [here](https://github.com/hcnode/deep-blueprints-sample) is completely sample

-here are 4 models below, and they have One-to-many associations one and the next one.
+here are 4 models below, and they have One-to-many associations of one and the next one.

 ```javascript
 /**